 Once restarted, SSH will listen on port 1012.
 You can check this by executing the following command in the terminal

 netstat -tunlp |grep ssh tcp 0 0 0.0.0.0:1012 0.0.0.0:* LISTEN 497/sshd

 According to the output of the netstat command, the SSH port is changed, and it is now listening on port 1012.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to change the SSH port for you.
+Of course you don’t have to change the default SSH port on Linux, if you use one of our Blazing-Fast VPS Hosting services, in which case you can simply ask our expert Linux admins to change the SSH port on Linux for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to change the default SSH port on Linux, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.